NwaObed/multinational-retail-data-centralisation/README.md

 In the `Multinational_Retail` folder, the `data_extraction.py` module implements the `DataExtractor` class that extracts the data from multiple data sources.
 After extraction, the `data_cleaning.py` module cleans the data by checking for `NULL` values, data consistency, and data conversion.
 Finally, the `database_utils.py` module implements the `DatabaseConnector` class that connects and uploads the clean data to the centralised database.

 Using the clean data uploaded to the database, I queried the database using `SQL` and answered some important questions.
-For example, using the following code snippets, I calculated the total number number of sales and product quantity count coming from online `vs` offline.
+For example, using the following code snippets, I calculated the total number of sales and product quantity count coming from online `vs` offline.

 ```SQL
 -- TAsk 4 : : Get the total sales online vs offline